Here’s what we find most commonly when we conduct an association Board assessment:

 Are you interested in your Association’s Governance Effectiveness?

-Using surveys, interviews and audits, we assess how well Association Boards are fulfilling their governance role and identify opportunities to improve Board structure, composition, nominating, leadership, operating processes, information and dynamics.
+Using surveys, interviews and audits, we bring objectivity and governance expertise to assessing how well Association Boards are fulfilling their governance role.
+We identify opportunities to improve Board structure, composition, nominating, leadership, operating processes, information and dynamics.
 You can find more information on the Boardroom Metrics governance assessment here, or get in touch by writing [email protected] / calling 416-994-6552.